- What is vinyl decking?

 - What is the warranty on Duradek™?

-Duradek Ultra comes with a 10-year waterproofing warranty.
+Duradek Ultra comes with a 15-year waterproofing warranty that has 3 levels of protection - Waterproofing, Appearance, and Workmanship.
 Our warranty is available for you to review in its entirety.

 - Where can I get samples?